BRITE-REU/programming-workshops/source/workshops/04_R/Explore_R.rst

 .. image:: images/ggplot2_example.png

-To learn more advanced uses of ggplot2, look at this a detailed step by step `tutorial <https://tutorials.iq.harvard.edu/R/Rgraphics/Rgraphics.html>`_.
+To learn more advanced uses of ggplot2, look at this more detailed step by step `tutorial <https://tutorials.iq.harvard.edu/R/Rgraphics/Rgraphics.html>`_.